-The perfect combination of sweet and tart, I’d be lying if I said I didn’t munch on these all day.
+The perfect combination of sweet and tart, I’d be lying if I said I didn’t munch on Lemon Cheesecake Bars all day.
 I snuck into the pan, cut off just one tiny bit and walk away, come back and an hour later… take another one-biter… and so on.

 Lemon Cheesecake Bar Recipe